-São Paulo is the past, the present and the future.
-It can be seen in our architecture transitions between traditional and modern (see topic 11.1), and our people remember their history while not forgetting to look forward.
+São Paulo is past, present and future.
+Our architecture transitions between traditional and modern (see topic 11.1), our people remember their history while not forgetting to look forward.

 São Paulo is immensely diverse.
-Among the 12 million people that live here, it is possible to find people of every age, race, nationality, religion and sexuality.
-One of the city's biggest treasures is our cultural diversity: it is people from the most diverse backgrounds are the ones who made this land their home and want to show its greatness to the world through films.
+In our 12 million people, you can find every age, race, nationality, religion, sexuality...
+One of the city's biggest treasures is our cultural diversity, it is people from the most diverse backgrounds who made this land their home and want to show its greatness to the world through films.